 - Your company is involved in any type of legal proceedings.

-- Your company’s board comprises of high-profile individuals who attract media or other attention.
+- Your company’s board comprises of high-profile individuals who attract media attention.

 - Your company deals with matters of a highly confidential nature.